 Crude Oil Production

-Of total oil imports, 74% are made directly in the form of refined products (8.1 Mt in 2019) and 26% in the form of crude oil (2.8 Mt), which is processed in the Cressier refinery.
-Since the shutdown of the Collombey refinery in 2015, the share of petroleum products in total oil imports has increased.
+Of total oil imports, 72% are made directly in the form of refined products (6.1 Mt in 2021) and 28% in the form of crude oil (2.3 Mt), which is processed in the Cressier refinery.

 Interactive Chart Switzerland Crude Oil Production